-The seat is also higher off the ground, so it can be difficult for kids to touch their feet on the ground when they need to.
-This can make it hard for them to stop the bike or get back on if they fall off.
+The seat is also higher above the ground, making it harder for children to reach the floor.
+It may be more difficult for them to control the bike and get back on if they fall off.

 Training wheels can make it difficult for kids to ride on uneven surfaces like gravel or grass.
 The training wheels can get caught on uneven surfaces and cause the bike to tip over.

 Kids can easily ride on uneven surfaces with a balance bike because their feet are on the ground.
 This helps them develop the coordination and skills they need to ride a bike on all types of surfaces.